Eastern Christian School Association: Elementary School

-Extracurricular Activities
+Extracurricular activities

 High School

-At Eastern Christian High School a diverse athletic program enables students so inclined to develop, enhance and use their God-given physical and mental gifts.

-Opportunities are available for both individual and team participation.
-Athletics offer a unique and effective environment in which to learn some of the Christian life’s most valued lessons.
-These can include sacrifice, diligence, perseverance, respect, and putting the good of the group ahead of what is good for oneself.
+The Eastern Christian High School offers an athletics program with opportunities for both individual and team participation.
+This program intends to teach Christian values, such as sacrifice, diligence, perseverance, respect, and putting the good of the group ahead of what is good for oneself.

 While 60% of students are involved in the athletic program, ECHS also offers a range of other activities to meet student interests.
 These include fencing, fly fishing, musical production, astronomy, robotics, gardening and more.

 ECHS also offers 13 music and art electives, 3 music ensembles and 2 theater productions each year.

 Middle School

 The middle school campus offers a variety of fall, winter and spring athletic teams to encourage younger athletes to begin their journey as an Eastern Christian Eagle.

 Students find friends and mentors throughout the EC community, including through team sports, Advisory Program, and annual events such as Robot Fight Night, Homecoming, Winter Carnival, and Hands Dirty Day.
 A variety of after school school clubs give students room to explore their interests and cultivate new skills, including STEAM, coding, lego engineering and baking.